Bogdanp/dramatiq/docs/source/cookbook.rst

 ========

-This part of the docs contains recipes for various things you might want to do using dramatiq.
+This part of the docs contains recipes for various things you might want to do using Dramatiq.
 Each section will be light on prose and code heavy, so if you have any questions about one of the recipes, open an `issue on GitHub`_.